Togrofi/kindel/README.md

   ;; Your processing logic here
   )

-;; Register the processor
+;; Add to the list of processors
-(add-hook 'kindel-downloaded-text-hook #'my-text-processor)
+(add-to-list 'kindel-text-processors #'my-text-processor)

 ;; Process tagged emails
 (kindel-process-new-emails)